Negotiating a Better Severance Package

 Familiarity with Severance Pay

-Thanks to our over 20 years of experience, our employment attorney is familiar with the usual range of severance pay for specific professions and industries in Miami and surrounding South Florida communities.
+Thanks to our over 20 years of experience, our employment attorneys are familiar with the usual range of severance pay for specific professions and industries in Miami and surrounding South Florida communities.
 We’ll make sure you’re compensated fairly.
 Don’t leave money that is owed to you just lying on the table when you walk away from your employer.
 Rely on an attorney who knows the ins and outs of severance agreements to ensure no stones remain unturned.

 Time for Review

 Many employers try to have you sign the severance agreement before leaving, but laws such as the Older Worker Benefits Protection Act (OWBPA) require that workers over 40 be given time to consider the agreement – and then more time to back out of the agreement after it is signed.
+If you are over 40 years old, then you cannot legally be pressured to sign a severance agreement on the spot and be bound to that agreement.

 Compensation for Benefits

 Your severance agreement should include details about what benefits you may be entitled to receive upon your termination.
 For example, federal laws dictate you should be able to remain under your employer’s medical plan at least temporarily under COBRA (the Consolidated Omnibus Budget Reconciliation Act of 1985).
 You may also be entitled to compensation for any unused vacation or sick time, vested pension benefits, or other unreimbursed expenses, even if you sign a severance agreement.
+We not only try to negotiate pay, but also additional benefits to our clients.

 Explanation of Clauses

 Severance agreements usually contain the addition of many clauses that may be challenging to understand without a legal background.
 You have the right to seek legal advice before signing a severance agreement.
 Remember, any oral promises made by your employer are not legally binding unless they’re included in the written severance agreement.
-Having our employment attorney look over the severance agreement draft ensures that everything is in writing for your protection.
+Having our employment attorneys look over the severance agreement draft ensures that everything is in writing for your protection.
 You may be giving up rights unwittingly by signing it blindly.

 Schedule a Consultation with a FairLaw Firm Attorney Today